If Re-evaluate Workflow Rules After Field Change

-- An approval process can specify a field update action that reevaluates workflow rules for the updated object.
-If, however, the re-evaluated workflow rules include a cross-object field update, those cross-object field updates are ignored.
+- An approval process can specify a field update action that re-evaluates workflow rules for the updated object.
+If, however, the re-evaluated workflow rules include a cross-object field update, those cross-object field updates will be ignored.

 Time-dependent actions aren't executed for a reevaluated workflow rule in the following situations: